 1 Increasing insulation distance as specified in the requirement 13.9.3.1a.1 results in a lower field strength.

-2 Figure 132 and Figure 133 show examples of double insulation methods.
+2 Figure 13-2 and Figure 13-3 show examples of reliable insulation methods.
 The letters A, B, C, D, E, F, G, H, I, L indicate insulation distance.

-3 An example of insulation by prepreg and rigid laminate as specified in the requirement 13.9.3.1a.2(a) is shown in Figure 132 between copper tracks 2 and 5.
-The copper on the bottom side of the laminate (between track 4 and 6) has been etched away such that double insulation is achieved between track 2 and 5.
+3 An example of insulation by prepreg and rigid laminate as specified in the requirement 13.9.3.1a.2(a) is shown in Figure 13-2 between copper tracks 2 and 5.
+The copper on the bottom side of the laminate (between track 4 and 6) has been etched away such that reliable insulation is achieved between track 2 and 5.

-4 An example of insulation of prepreg and flex laminate as specified in the requirement 13.9.3.1a.2(b) is shown in Figure 133 between copper tracks 2 and 5.
+4 An example of insulation of prepreg and flex laminate as specified in the requirement 13.9.3.1a.2(b) is shown in Figure 13-3 between copper tracks 2 and 5.